virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 ### Nested Conditions

 Nesting of two <b>*if*</b> condition statements - the first one is checking an environment for two compute nodes presence.
-In case the nodes are available, the second one is checking the presence of external IP address on the first balancer node and logging the correspondent messages.
+In case the nodes are available, the second one is checking the presence of external IP address on the first balancer node and is logging the correspondent messages.
 ``` json
 {
   "type": "update",